2 Weeks In France Itinerary To See The Best Of France

 1. Car Rental

-If you follow our driving through France itinerary, you will end up covering a lot of kilometres in the space of three weeks.
-It will be important to hire a vehicle that’s comfortable plus has plenty of space for your luggage.
+If you follow our driving through France itinerary, you will cover a lot of kilometres in the space of three weeks.

 You will need to hire a car for: